atlhon/gnome-shell-shutdowntimer/README.md

 gnome-shell-shutdowntimer
 =========================

-GNOME shell 3.6 extension for fast and easy setup of scheduled shutdown.
+GNOME shell 3.6 extension placing an icon in status area with a simple slider for fast and easy setup of scheduled shutdown.

 Heavily based on Lukas Knuth's Backslide code at https://bitbucket.org/LukasKnuth/backslide